littlehoushontheprairie/check-obituaries-alert/README.md

 ## Legacy.com API

 The script reads in a json file, [legacy_com_search_parameters.json](./legacy_com_search_parameters.json), which is a json object of names and location ids.
+The file should be located in `/data` and mapped correctly in the [docker-compose.yml](./docker-compose.yml#L25).
 Legacy.com API doesn't require all fields to be filled in.
 At least some need to be.

 ### Structure